General Liability Insurance for Businesses: Coverage You Can Trust

 - Key Employee Insurance – coverage which compensates for the loss of business resulting from the death of a key employee.

-- Umbrella Policy – simply put, to cover any omissions in the other main insurance policies.
+- Umbrella Policy – simply put, to cover any omissions in the other main commercial insurance policies.

 Essential Business Coverage

-Overall, when starting out your small business, you must purchase a coverage known as a Business Owners Policy (or BOP for short).
-The four subsections listed above are part of this general liability insurance, and RightQuote would suggest that your BOP should include at least all four.
+Overall, when starting out your business, you must purchase a coverage known as a Business Owners Policy (or BOP for short).
+The four subsections listed above are part of this liability insurance, and RightQuote would suggest that your BOP should include at least all four.
 There is room for extras, which can only help your company grow in the future and keep you covered against all possibilities, which will be addressed later.
+It’s essential to have a commercial insurance policy in place to protect your business, your employees, and your customers from the risks and uncertainties of today’s dynamic business environment.

-Most small businesses need to purchase at least the following four types of insurance:
+Most businesses need to purchase at least the following four types of insurance:

 Vehicles, Structures, and Keeping the Property Safe